How do Theistic Evolutionists Explain the Fossil Record and Human Origins?

 This is a book I clearly need to pick up and read, although I am quite certain it will just make my blood boil to do so.It seems that based upon past experience, Dr. Kidder's way of responding to Discovery Institute is to become emotional and intensely personal in his arguments.
 This path is his choosing, but it's unfortunate -- it would be nice if there could be a civil and serious substantive conversation on this topic.

-(Readers can read my responses to Paul McBride and decide for themselves if he has made a good case against my thesis.
-See "Double Standards and a Single Variable: A Response to Paul McBride's Review of Fossils in Science and Human Origins," "Read Your References Carefully: Paul McBride's Prized Citation on Skull-Sizes Supports My Thesis, Not His," or "McBride Misstates My Arguments in Science and Human Origins.")
+(Readers can read my responses to Paul McBride and decide for themselves if he has offered a good case against my thesis on the fossil record and human origins.
+See "Double Standards and a Single Variable: A Response to Paul McBride's Review of Fossils in Science and Human Origins," "Read Your References Carefully: Paul McBride's Prized Citation on Skull-Sizes Supports My Thesis, Not His," and "McBride Misstates My Arguments in Science and Human Origins.")

 What's ironic, however, is that if you ask the question How Do We Know Humans Evolved? the answer you're given is, "Fossils like the ones shown in our Human Fossils Gallery provide evidence that modern humans evolved from earlier humans."
 So whether you find fossils or you don't, that's evidence for evolution.A few examples of technical papers and textbooks that use the term "missing link" include: